tIoImIcIaItI/item-catalog/README.md

 - jQuery 3 is used only as a dependency of UIKit.

 ## Building the App

-All files needed to run the application have been prepared and are included in the distribution.
-A pre-populated database is provided also.
+- Clone the repository (`git clone https://github.com/tIoImIcIaItI/item-catalog.git`)
+- Create a file named `client_secrets.json` in the [`catalog`](vagrant/catalog/) folder.
+- Paste in the JSON content provided to you separately.
+- Save the file.

 ## Running the App

+- Install Vagrant and VirtualBox.
+- Open a shell/terminal/command prompt on the [`vagrant`](vagrant/) folder of the cloned repository.
-1. Install Vagrant and VirtualBox, then launch the Vagrant VM (`vagrant up`).
+- Launch the Vagrant VM (`vagrant up`).
+- Connect to the VM (`vagrant ssh`) and change to the project directory (`cd /vagrant/catalog`).

-2. Within the VM, run [`catalog/project.py`](vagrant/catalog/project.py) with a Python 2.7 interpreter.
+- Run [`project.py`](vagrant/catalog/project.py) with a Python 2.7 interpreter (`python project.py`).

-3. Browse to [`http://localhost:5000/`](http://localhost:5000/) in a modern web browser.
+- Browse to [`http://localhost:5000/`](http://localhost:5000/) in a modern web browser.

+A pre-populated database is provided.

 ## Using the App

 The user is initially presented with a list of all categories.
-Clicking a category presents the details of that categroy, notably the list of associated items.
+Clicking a category presents the details of that category, notably the list of associated items.
 Clicking an item presents its details.

 Authentication and user account details are managed via Google's services.